 Black Men Should Avoid Calcium

 Calcium is an important mineral for strong bones, but for older African American men, it could increase their risk for prostate cancer.
-Yes, several studies have confirmed this link between calcium and prostate cancer and Black men have the HIGHEST risk for this cancer as well as the highest death rate.
-Another study from the University of North Texas showed that while Blacks consume less calcium overall than Whites, those that did take added calcium (alone or in a multivitamin) had a four-times increased risk for death from prostate cancer.
+Yes, several studies have confirmed this link between calcium and prostate cancer, and Black men have the HIGHEST risk for this cancer as well as the highest death rate.
+Another study from the University of North Texas showed that while Blacks consume less calcium overall than Whites, those who did take added calcium (alone or in a multivitamin) had a four-times increased risk for death from prostate cancer.
 Does your current multivitamin have any calcium in it?
 Read the label.

 Beware of Interactions with Your Current Medications